-Following the year end, Research and Development expenditure claims have been finalised and submissions will be lodged with AusIndustry.
-As a result, and subject to assessment by AusIndustry and the Australian Taxation Office, refundable tax offsets totaling \$1,001,099 are expected to be received in late November 2012.
+Subsequent to the end of the financial year, Research and Development expenditure claims have been finalised and submissions will be lodged with AusIndustry.
+As a result, and subject to assessment by AusIndustry and the Australian Taxation Office, refundable tax offsets totaling \$1,045,000 are expected to be received in October 2013.